fetchrobotics/docs/source/gazebo.rst

    so the object will always be grasped in the center of the gripper.
 With the simulated robot, the fingers are independently actuated, and so the object may drift to one side.
- * Currently, the simulator package does not include a multiplexor for the cmd_vel topic.